 The consistency in First We Feast's content creation helps drive subscriber growth.
 If a video goes viral, new viewers can find fresh, new content with the same premise throughout the channel and subscribe.
 Since First We Feast's humble beginnings in July 2016, the channel has grown to over nine million subscribers and features celebrities such as Drew Barrymore, Dua Lipa, T-Pain, and more.

 9. Promote your YouTube channel

 Cross promote your YouTube channel across your other networks to help maximize your YouTube ROI.
-You can promote new videos on social networks like Instagram (through posts and Instagram Stories), Facebook, or TikTok, or even partner up with other YouTubers to increase your content’s reach.
+You can promote your videos on social networks like Instagram (through posts and Instagram Stories), Facebook, or TikTok, or even partner up with other YouTubers to increase your content's reach.

 If you decide to create product tutorials on your channel, you can promote them across your Shopify stores to convert website visitors.
-With a Shopify app like Yottie, you can add playlists to your Shopify store and promote product demos and other video content from your YouTube channel.
+With a Shopify app like Yottie, you can add playlists to your Shopify store and promote product demos and other videos from your YouTube channel.
 If someone likes your content, they can subscribe right from your website.